Paul Ruff: Family background

-His great-grandfather, Léopold Ruff, was born in Fegersheim in 1805 and died there in 1849, after having had two sons, born on September 10, 1832 and March 3, 1838... to whom he gave the same first name, Michel.
-The eldest settled in Algeria under the Second Empire, where his younger brother joined him, leaving Alsace-Moselle after the defeat in the Franco-Prussian War of 1870.
+His great-grandfather, Léopold Ruff, was born in Fegersheim in 1805 and died there in 1849, after having had two sons, born on 10 September 1832 and 3 March 1838, to whom he gave the same first name, Michel.
+The eldest settled in Algeria under the Second French Empire, where his younger brother joined him, leaving Alsace-Moselle after the defeat in the Franco-Prussian War of 1870.

 Both married teachers in Algiers, the first in 1859, the second in 1875.
 The latter ran the Michel Ruff bookstore there, known for bringing together cultured circles until 1912, before disappearing in 1915.
-Married in 1875 to Buna Dreyfus, a teacher who became a girls' school director, they have four children.
+Married in 1875 to Buna Dreyfus, a teacher who became a girls' school director, they had four children.

-The eldest of their sons, Pierre, Jules Ruff born in 1877, broke with the family and left for Paris in 1900; the fourth, Ernest and the third brother, Paul-Charles Ruff, better known under the name of Charles Lussy also left for the metropolis in 1911.
+The eldest of their sons, Pierre Jules Ruff, born in 1877, broke with the family and left for Paris in 1900; the fourth, Ernest, and the third brother, Paul-Charles Ruff, better known under the name of Charles Lussy, also left for the metropolis in 1911.
 The second of the brothers, Maurice, Inspector of Cultures at the General Government of Algeria, married Reine Sultana Amar, in Sidi Bel Abbès where the eldest of their two children, Paul, was born in 1913.

-The first grandson of Michel n°2, is the eldest son of Maurice, will be called Paul (like the cousin professor who died too soon in 1901, renowned geographer and historian, son of his uncle Michel n°1) and his great-granddaughter will be called Michèle.
+The first grandson of Michel II, and eldest son of Maurice, was named Paul, after his cousin, whom had died in 1901.

-In these details of family genealogy appear the constancy of an attachment to public education, to knowledge, to republican freedoms which will also actively support the career of Paul Ruff.

-He grew up in the cultured Jewish society of Algiers, attending the boys' lycée there before attending the Lycée Louis-le-Grand and École Normale Supérieure, both in Paris, being admitted to the latter in 1934.
-Anna Berensztejn, still a high school student, daringly left to help the Spanish Republican dissidents in 1938, will need to catch up on the mathematics lessons given in her absence.
+Ruff grew up in the cultured Jewish society of Algiers, attending the boys' lycée there before attending the Lycée Louis-le-Grand and École Normale Supérieure, both in Paris, being admitted to the latter in 1934.
+Anna Berensztejn, still a high school student, left to help the Spanish Republican dissidents in 1938, will need to catch up on the mathematics lessons given in her absence.
 Paul proposes to give them to her, their relationship does not stop there, and they marry on the eve of his mobilization in 1939 as second lieutenant of an anti-aircraft battery; his unit withdrew in good order in the Fall of France in 1940, after shooting down the first Nazi planes of the war.

 Demobilized on 6 August 1940, he manages to meet back his young wife in Limousin, when their first child has already not survived the debacle, and then they rushed south to take the last boat for Algiers, where Ruff's parents still lived and from which he later hoped to return to rejoin the Free French forces.